saiinc/cloudmon/README.md

 1.3 Send "/start" to the bot, created in step 1.
 If you skip this step, Telegram bot won't be able to send messages to you.

-## 2. Configure uoyr nodes
+## 2. Configure your nodes

-Windos computers: open notepad.
+Windos computers: open notepad and add this:

+curl -H "Content-Type: application/json" -X POST https://app-name.herokuapp.com/send-path -d "{\"username\":\"node_name\",\"text\":\"all_ok\",\"password\":\"my-password\"}"

+Save file as pinger.cmd
+Make new file and add this:

+Set WshShell = CreateObject("WScript.Shell")
+WshShell.Run chr(34) & "C:\pinger.cmd" & Chr(34), 0
+Set WshShell = Nothing

+Save file as pinger.vbs

+Open Windows Power Shell and run this commands: